MangoFarmAssets/RVN-IPFS-Swarm/README.md

 # RVN-IPFS-Swarm
 IPFS Bootstrap and Swarm Peers for Ravencoin

-Run the script to join the swarm
+Run the script to join the swarm.
+If you run an IPFS node for use on Ravencoin, please submit a pull request with your IPFS ID in the peers.sh file so we can all connect as one!

 ```
 cd ~/